Lying Aversion and Vague Communication: An Experimental Study: Results

-In the anonymous treatment, the numbers reported for the restricted and unrestricted treatments average 7.619 and 8.132, respectively, while in the non-anonymous treatment, the numbers reported average 7 and 8.282, respectively.
+In the non-anonymous treatment, the average reported numbers were 7 and 8.282 for the restricted and unrestricted treatments, respectively.
+In the anonymous treatment with observable observations, the average reported numbers were 7.619 and 8.132, while in the anonymous treatment with unobservable observations, the average reported numbers were 8.163 and 8.490, respectively.
 These reported numbers are significantly lower than those in the profit-maximizing reports and are in line with findings reported in the literature that have highlighted agents' preference for truth-telling.
-Overall, we find that allowing vague messages increased the mean of numbers reported.
-We also find that the probability of lying is independent of gender in both the restricted and unrestricted treatments.
-Additional details regarding the logit regression outcomes are available in Appendix B. In addition, we find that the impact of anonymity on average reports is statistically not significant.
+Overall, we find that allowing vague messages increased the mean of numbers reported. \footnote{We also find that the probability of lying is independent of gender in both the restricted and unrestricted treatments.
+Additional details regarding the logit regression outcomes are available in Appendix B.} Furthermore, we find a statistically significant difference between the non-anonymous restricted (NA-R) and anonymous restricted (A-R) treatments (p-value = 0.017), while the differences between the other treatments were not statistically significant.
+These results suggest that anonymity has a significant impact on lying behavior when subjects are only allowed to communicate using precise messages.
 Finally, we show that the introduction of non-anonymity significantly affects the choice to send vague messages.
 In the treatment where social identity concern is relevant, subjects use vague and longer messages more often.

+Figures \ref{fig:hist_restr} and \ref{fig:hist_unrestr} depict histograms illustrating the frequency of reported messages for each treatment.
+Figure \ref{fig:hist_restr} that represents the result from NA-R treatment is analogous to that of the original FFH paper.
+By analyzing the histograms of the Non-Anonymous treatment in comparison to the Anonymous treatments under restricted communication, it becomes evident that a greater proportion of subjects opted for the values 8 and 9, rather than 10, as opposed to the Anonymous treatments.
+This observation aligns with previous studies in the literature, which have indicated that individuals are more likely to engage in partial deception when social identity concerns are relevant.